fermmm/group-date/readme/deploying-aws.md

 ### Setup your PC to make a migration:

+You can skip these steps if you will never load a backup in XML format.

 1. You need Python 2 or Python 3 installed in your system, to check if it's installed run the command:

    `python --version`